AllenNeuralDynamics/aind-data-schema/docs/source/quality_control.md

 QCMetric.reference = uri + Path(filename).suffix
 ```

+Make sure to append the file extension, the hash alone does not tell us what kind of file you are uploading!

 ### QC Portal

-The QC Portal is a browser application that allows users to view and interact with the AIND QC metadata and to annotate ``PENDING`` metrics with qualitative evaluations.
+The [QC Portal](https://qc.allenneuraldynamics.org/qc_portal_app) is a browser application that allows users to view and interact with the AIND QC metadata and to annotate ``PENDING`` metrics with qualitative evaluations.
 The portal is maintained by scientific computing, reach out to us with any questions or concerns.

-The portal works by pulling the metadata object from the Document Database (DocDB).
-When you make changes to metrics or add notes the **submit** button will be enabled, submitting pushes your updates to the DocDB along with a timestamp and your name.
+The portal works by pulling the metadata from the Document Database (DocDB).
+When you make changes to metrics or add notes the **submit** button is enabled, submitting pushes your updates to DocDB along with a timestamp and your name.

-**Q: When does the state get set for the QCEvaluation and QualityControl objects?**

-The QC portal automatically calls ``QualityControl.evaluate_status()`` whenever you submit changes to the metrics.
-This first evaluates the individual `QCEvaluation` objects, and then evaluates the overall status.

 **Q: How do reference URLs get pulled into the QC Portal?**